-Alok Hsu Kwang-han is a Zen calligraphic painter from China whose work is a synthesis of the beauty of Chinese calligraphy, the spontaneity and simplicity of Zen, and the evolution of healing in Western psychotherapy.
-An artist with a diverse background, Kwang-han has earned academic degrees in mathematics, theology, sociology, and the psychology of religion from American universities in mathematics, Christian theology, sociology, and psychology of religion.
-He has taught the sociology of religion and the psychology of transcendence, and in China he has translated and published 20 books on meditation.
+Alok Hsu Kwang-han is a Zen calligraphic painter from China whose work is a confluence of the beauty of Chinese calligraphy, the spontaneity and simplicity of Zen, and the evolution of healing in Western psychotherapy.
+An artist with a diverse background, Alok has earned academic degrees in mathematics, theology, sociology, and the psychology of religion from American universities in mathematics, Christian theology, sociology, and psychology of religion.
+He has taught sociology of religion and psychology of transcendence, and in China, translated and published 20 books on meditation.